moderngl/moderngl-window/docs/index.rst

-.. moderngl_window documentation master file, created by sphinx-quickstart on Fri Aug 16 18:42:13 2019.
+.. moderngl-window documentation master file, created by sphinx-quickstart on Fri Aug 16 18:42:13 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to moderngl_window's documentation!
+Welcome to moderngl-window's documentation!
 ===========================================

 A cross platform helper library for ModernGL making window